CodeWizard-1/booking_hotel/README.md

 **Libraries, Frameworks and Packages**
 - [Tailwind CSS](https://tailwindcss.com/) - used to style elements throughout the site.
 - [Flowbite](https://htmx.org/) - a Tailwind-based open-source library; used very sparingly for small number of minor components in the site (radio select, dropdown select)
+-[Flatpickr](https://flatpickr.js.org/) - is a lightweight and powerful datetime picker.

 **Python/Django Packages**